The Complete Guide to Magnesium Forms: 8 Types Compared by Bioavailability, Use Case, and Evidence

 From a tolerance standpoint, magnesium glycinate produces minimal laxative effect at standard supplemental doses compared to oxide, citrate, or sulfate.
 The chelation chemistry means the magnesium is absorbed through amino acid transport pathways rather than depending on the passive paracellular diffusion that inorganic salts rely on at lower luminal concentrations.
 This reduces the osmotic load in the colon and the associated looser stools that discourage compliance with other forms.

-FormulaForge classifies magnesium glycinate as the T1 (tier 1, preferred form) within the magnesium ingredient family.
-It is the default form we use in personalized formulations when a customer's health goals center on sleep quality, stress resilience, muscle relaxation, or general magnesium repletion.
+Magnesium glycinate is FormulaForge's default preferred form for personalized formulations when a customer's health goals center on sleep quality, stress resilience, muscle relaxation, or general magnesium repletion.

 Typical effective dose: 200-400mg elemental magnesium daily, which corresponds to approximately 1,400-2,800mg of magnesium bisglycinate by weight.
 The broad range reflects individual variation in dietary magnesium intake and absorption capacity.
 Split dosing across morning and evening is well-tolerated and may improve total daily absorption by avoiding saturation of the amino acid transport channels.